ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

-By carefully writing assertions though, and through the use of [tracer objects](https://developer.skao.int/projects/ska-tango-testing/en/latest/guide/integration/index.html#tracer-objects), it is possible to write tests that can be run with real devices and emulators without knowing it.
+By carefully writing assertions though, and through the use of [tracer objects](https://developer.skao.int/projects/ska-tango-testing/en/latest/guide/integration/index.html#tracer-objects), it is possible to write tests that can be run with real devices and emulators without knowing which is which.
 See below for examples.

 ## Architecture